jackrugile/start-making-games/notes.md

 ---

 # Tech Notes
-- use scale3d insead of scale on both wrap and pong?
+- use scale3d instead of scale on both wrap and pong?
 	- this is in place, not sure if it is more performant though. need test environment on laptop and retina
 	- if 3d caused texture, maybe a smaller starting point makes more sense
 - if time is running low, ditch the step by step juice/polish and add it all at once